The Ultimate Family Gap Year Destination and Accommodation Guide

-Is it me or has Lonely Planet left families behind?
+Is it me, or has Lonely Planet left families behind?

-Below you will find our family-friendly, country-specific travel guides and custom built itineraries designed for families with small children.
+Below you will find our family-friendly, country-specific travel guides and custom-built itineraries designed for families with small children.

 I will not recommend a hotel/homestay/hostel we did not like, and I will make sure to point out the ones we found amazing or which provided exceptional value.